-For most people, if you’re not sitting in first or business class, seats in the exit rows are some of the most desirable ones on the plane.
-You don’t have to worry about pitch, the person in front of you can’t recline their seat, and you have legroom for days.
+For most people, if you’re not sitting in first or business class, seats in the exit rows can be some of the most desirable ones on the plane.
+You don’t have to worry about pitch (the person in front of you can’t recline their seat) and you have legroom for days.
 Airlines became savvy to this several years ago and now charge a premium for sitting in one of those seats.

 Of course, sitting in an exit row is more than just legroom; you also have an important job to do.
 If you’ve ever sat in the exit row, you’ve gotten the spiel from the flight attendant; they’re from the FAA.
 You probably know a lot of them by heart.
-You have to be at least 15 years old, able to lift and move the emergency door, be able to see, hear, understand and speak English, have sufficient mobility, strength and dexterity in both arms, hands and legs to assist in an evacuation, etc.
+You have to be at least 15 years old, able to lift and move the (upwards of 50 pound) emergency door, be able to see, hear, understand and speak English, have sufficient mobility, strength and dexterity in both arms, hands and legs to assist in an evacuation, etc. (with all that responsibility, it sounds like THEY should pay US to sit there, huh?)

 But there are a few qualifications the flight attendants don’t necessarily mention, and they’re situations that are everyday, normal things.